Sparse Recovery With Integrality Constraints: The -case

 \subsection{Recovery of Individual Vectors}

-The focus so far was on conditions that guarantee the recovery of all vectors with a certain support or given sparsity level.
-In this section, we consider similar conditions for the recovery of individual integral signals.
+The focus so far was on conditions that guarantee the recovery of \emph{all} vectors with a certain support or given sparsity level.
+In this section, we consider similar conditions for the recovery of \emph{individual} integral signals.

 In the continuous setting, when $\Prob{1}{X}$ with $X\subseteq\R^n$ can be rewritten as a linear program, there are well-known characterizations for recoverability of a specific vector $\hat{\x}$ as the unique $\ell_1$-minimizer, see, e.g., \cite[Theorem~4.26]{FouR13}.
-Attempting to directly transfer these results to $\Pone$ gives the following sufficient condition.
+Attempting to directly transfer these results to $\Pone$ gives the following sufficient (but not necessary) condition.